apache/sling-org-apache-sling-starter/README.md

 $ docker run --rm -p 8080 apache/sling:local
 ```

-By default the iamge launches the `oak_tar` aggregate.
+By default the image launches the `oak_tar` aggregate.
 The aggregate to launch can be selected by passing an additional argument to the image, e.g.:

 ```
 $ docker run --rm -p 8080 apache/sling:snapshot oak_mongo